-According to a 2016 census by the US, women only made up 29% of people working in the manufacturing industry — which includes packaging and the supply chain.
+According to a 2016 census in the US, women made up 29% of people working in the manufacturing industry — which includes packaging and the supply chain.

-Times though are changing.
+Times, though, are changing.

 High-flying women in packaging

-In 2016, Ms Waldron-Hoines became a freeman of the Worshipful Company of Stationers and Newspaper Makers, which is a livery company for vocations such as packaging, publishing and design.
+In 2016, Waldron-Hoines became a freeman of the Worshipful Company of Stationers and Newspaper Makers, which is a livery company for vocations such as packaging, publishing and design.

 Her first job after completing a degree in business studies at Sheffield Hallam University was with the iconic United Biscuits, which owns brands including McVitie’s and Jacob’s.